IDSIA/brainstorm/docs/walkthrough.rst

     trainer.add_hook(bs.hooks.StopAfterEpoch(20))

-Now we're ready to train!
+We are now ready to train!
 We provide the trainer with the network to train, the training data iterator, and the validation data iterator (to be used by the hook for monitoring the validation accuracy).